adrienthebo/puppetconf2013-presentation/nanoc/content/_vagrant-at-puppet-labs.md

   * Help customer^W^Wprofit!!!

 <% notes do %>
+  * As you might guess, Vagrant key to customer support
   * Support team workflow
     * Receive ticket
     * Duplicate client env with Vagrant